GitMirroring/gnuboot/README.md

 For instance this software often continues to run once the operating system is loaded and as it loads the operating system it can also modify it.

-So having a nonfree boot software make it impossible for users to really trust their computers.
+So having a nonfree boot software makes it impossible for users to really trust their computers.
 Another common issue is that some BIOS/UEFI add restrictions to prevent users from replacing the WiFi card for instance.
 There are many more issues but listing them all here would make this